cosmostation/cosmostation-app-injection-example/README.md

 # Cosmostation App Wallet Injection Example

-This code is built using the Cosmostation App Wallet’s injection script, created to assist developers building dApps with both the Cosmostation App Wallet and Cosmostation Extension Wallet.
+This code used the Cosmostation Wallet Injection Script to help developers to build dApps using the `Cosmostation Mobile wallet` and `Cosmostation extension wallet`.

-By unifying the injection script interface, the Cosmostation App Wallet and Extension Wallet can be seamlessly integrated and used within a single codebase.
+By unifying the injection script interface, developers can seamlessly integrate both the `Mobile wallet` and `Extension wallet` within a single codebase.

 - Detailed instructions for using the injection script can be found in the [Cosmostation Docs](https://docs.cosmostation.io/extension)
 - [Example Page](https://cosmostation.github.io/cosmostation-app-injection-example/)